Normal mode analysis of disordered random-matrix ensembles: Introduction

-One of the obstacles in the statistical study of fluctuations of canonical Gaussian and more general RMT ensembles is the \emph{unfolding} procedure which serves two purposes: (i) to separate the global level density $\overline{\rho}(E)$ from the local fluctuations $\widetilde{\rho}(E)=\rho(E)-\overline{\rho}(E)$ and (ii) to rescale and normalize the fluctuations so that the statistics of different systems can be compared.
-The unfolding procedure is not trivial, and statistical results are sensitive to the unfolding applied, both in the quantum \cite{gom02} as in the classical world \cite{abu12}.
+In this context, one technical step prior to the statistical study of fluctuations of the standard Gaussian and more general RMT ensembles is the \emph{unfolding} procedure, which serves two purposes: (i) to separate the global level density $\overline{\rho}(E)$ from the local fluctuations $\widetilde{\rho}(E)=\rho(E)-\overline{\rho}(E)$ and (ii) to rescale and normalize the fluctuations so that the statistics of different systems can be compared~\cite{meh91,bro81}.
+In general, the unfolding is not trivial, and the statistical results can be very sensitive to the particular unfolding procedure applied~\cite{gom02,abu12,she18}.
 If the ensemble under study is \emph{ergodic}, then \emph{spectrum-unfolded} and \emph{ensemble-unfolded} fluctuation statistics are equivalent.
-The breaking of ergodicity creates an ambiguity in the characterization of the spectral fluctuations because both measures lead to different results (see e.g. \cite{asa01}).
-Nevertheless, applying an appropriate unfolding to nonergodic ensembles is supposed to produce the same fluctuations pattern as observed for the canonical Gaussian Orthogonal Ensemble (GOE) from RMT \cite{boh08}.
+The breaking of ergodicity originates an ambiguity in the characterization of the spectral fluctuations because both measures lead to different results (see e.g.~\cite{asa01}).\\